Tobi-Swali/La-Boum/README.md

 | --- | ---|
 /coin     | delivers exactly 'high (head)' or 'low (tail)' /hit      | rolls where a character gets hit
+/adv      | rolls with advantage: 2d20, higher one counts /dis      | rolls with disadvantage: 2d20, lower one counts

 ### Other useful commands: